Experimental engineering of Floquet topological phases in a one-dimensional optical lattice: II. Applications: single- and two-tone driving

-Thus \(j\) labels an \(j\)-channel process and the coupling amplitude is governed by Bessel functions.
-In typical experimental regimes the \(s\)-\(p\) bandwidth is small compared to their bare splitting, so only a single resonant \(j\) channel (usually \(j=1\) or \(j=2\)) is relevant.
+Here $\ell$ labels the resonant Floquet channel selected in the rotating frame.
+In the present single-tone case, where only the fundamental drive at frequency $\omega$ is applied, the $\ell$th channel also corresponds to a resonance involving a net energy transfer of $\ell\omega$.
+The corresponding coupling amplitude is governed by Bessel functions.
+In typical experimental regimes, the $s$-$p$ bandwidth is small compared with the bare orbital splitting, so only a single resonant channel, usually $\ell=1$ or $\ell=2$, is relevant.